wathmihasara/ASS_4_GRP-10/README.md

 This code is used to generate and store the frequency of each k-mer, which is crucial for understanding the distribution and occurrence of specific k-mers within the protein sequences of both organisms

-# renaming the columns of the data frames
+# Renaming the columns of the data frames

 ```{r}
 colnames(deinococcus_kmer_counts) <- c("kmer", "freq_deinococcus")